usaid-cs/yesterday-i-learned/linguistics.md

+1. It would appear that the ["terms"](https://en.wikipedia.org/wiki/Contractual_term) in "Terms and conditions" can be singular.
+1. For some reason, *Qu'est-ce que nous faisons* ("what do we do") doesn't make sense, so you need to say *Qu'est-ce qu'on fait* instead.
+1. The special term [菊花殘](https://evchk.fandom.com/wiki/%E8%8F%8A%E8%8A%B1%E6%AE%98) refers to a damaged anus, from either physical wear-and-tear, or from eating spicy foods.
+1. A [junk](https://www.merriam-webster.com/dictionary/junk) used to mean a Chinese ship (the touristy ones you see in Hong Kong).
+They have a high [poop](https://www.merriam-webster.com/dictionary/poop), an enclosed superstructure at the stern (rear end) of a ship above the main deck.
 1. Turns out 诊 has a *zh* sound, not *ch*.
 1. Quebec French is [more archaic than French French](https://www.youtube.com/watch?v=A9rh3lqdtT0), like a time capsule that was kept in the 1700s because of its language protectionism... except for some phrases.
 1. "Buoy" rhymes with GUI in America.